NikolaAndro/custom_quotes_screensaver_linux/README.md

 # Daily Quote Screensaver

-A simple XScreenSaver‐based screensaver that displays a new quote each day, centered on your screen using OSD.
+A simple XScreenSaver‐based screensaver that displays a new quote every 5 mintues, centered on your screen using OSD.

 ---